philzook58/philzook58.github.io/_posts/2020-04-13-computational-category-theory-in-python-ii-numpy-for-finvect.markdown

-One important thing is we really need to extend this to affine maps rather than linear maps (affine maps allow an offset $latex y = Ax + b$.
+One important thing is we really need to extend this to affine maps rather than linear maps (affine maps allow an offset $ y = Ax + b$.
 This is important for applications.
-The canonical linear algebra problem is $latex Ax=b$ which we haven't yet shown how to represent.
+The canonical linear algebra problem is $ Ax=b$ which we haven't yet shown how to represent.